nosarthur/ising/README.md

 ## commands

-- sample:
-- exact:
+- sample-ising:
-- analyze: get averages and standard deviations from an ensemble
+- analyze-ensemble: get averages and standard deviations from an ensemble

 ## TODO

 - [ ] implement BAR